Sestiere San Polo

 Though short, it’s a scenic experience aboard a larger gondola rowed by two oarsmen.

-These top places are steps away from Rialto Market:
+These top spots are just a short walk from Rialto Market:

 tops 5 mins